Take a trip back in time aboard one of our regularly scheduled passenger train trips. Excursions operate throughout the year:

 It has been very exciting to be on TV.
 But doing the episodes is very expensive.
 Those numbers that you see Rick give me are real (after all this is reality television.)
 So why bother?
 Fair question.

-First, without being on American Restoration, the items featured would never have been restored.
+First, without being on the American Restoration show, the items featured would never have been restored.
 Staff and volunteers are stretched very thin just keeping our two steam locomotives and diesel locomotives in operation; along with the passenger and freight cars, the buildings and the track.
 In addition to keeping everything running, they also staff the excursion trains.
 I tell people we’re stretched so thin we’re almost transparent.

-The items that were done by Rick and his crew are people sized.
+The items that were done by Rick Dale and his crew are people sized.
 In 2008, we rebuilt the running gear of locomotive 93.
 Locomotive 93 is intimating, it doesn’t matter whether you’re a child or an adult, when she’s hot, she is intimidating and overwhelming.
 The projects that Rick and his crew have accomplished are at a size that people can quite literally get their arms around.

 I’ve been in promotion and marketing for 30 years and nothing in my previous experience has prepared me for the consequence of being on TV.
 First off, it has generated lots of excitement.
 There is the initial airing of the episodes.
 Then there are the follow up e-mails and phone calls.
 And then there are the visitors.
 Not a day goes by when one of our visitors says, ‘I’m here because I saw the museum on TV.’